Why getting a mortgage may mean it’s time to consider life insurance

 What we'll cover

 Becoming a homeowner is a big step that comes with many new costs and financial responsibilities.
-In addition to your monthly mortgage payment, you’re now on the hook for home repairs and maintenance.
-And while this change may feel overwhelming, it’s a great time (while your finances are top of mind) to think about another important purchase — life insurance.
-Life Insurance is a smart way to help protect your new assets as you build your wealth through homeownership.
+While this change may feel overwhelming, it's a great time to think about another important purchase — life insurance.
+Life insurance can be a way to help protect your new assets as you build your wealth through homeownership.

 Is having life insurance when purchasing a home a good idea?